PsyTeachR/ads-v1/docs/07-tidy.md

 <pre class='sourceCode r'><code class='sourceCode R'>&#96;&#96;&#96;</code></pre></div>

+You'll need to make a fodler called "data" and download two data files into it:
+<a href="https://psyteachr.github.io/ads-v1/data/tidy_data.csv" download>tidy_data.csv</a> and
+<a href="https://psyteachr.github.io/ads-v1/data/untidy_data.csv" download>untidy_data.csv</a>.

 Download the [Data tidying cheat sheet](https://raw.githubusercontent.com/rstudio/cheatsheets/main/tidyr.pdf).

 ## Data Structures

 The data you work with will likely come in many different formats and structures.
 Some of these structures may be driven by how the software you use outputs the data, but data structures may also differ because of human intervention or attempts at organisation, some of which may not be particularly helpful.

 Data cleaning and tidying will likely be the most time consuming and difficult task you perform.
-Whilst you can create code recipes for analyses and visualisations, as Hadley Whickham puts it ["every messy dataset is messy in its own way"](https://vita.had.co.nz/papers/tidy-data.pdf) which means that you will often have to solve new problems that are specific to the dataset.
+Whilst you can create code recipes for analyses and visualisations, as Hadley Whickham puts it, ["every messy dataset is messy in its own way"](https://vita.had.co.nz/papers/tidy-data.pdf), which means that you will often have to solve new problems that are specific to the dataset.
 Additionally, moving between data structures that are intuitive to read by humans and those that are useful for a computer requires a conceptual shift that only comes with practice.

 This is all a verbose way of saying that what lies ahead in this chapter is unlikely to sink in on the first attempt and you will need to practice with different examples (preferably with data you know well) before you truly feel comfortable with it.

 First, some terminology.